 Early Notables of the Pruit family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Pruit Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Pruit Notables in all our PDF Extended History products and printed products wherever possible.

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Pruit: